HiCommon/contentful-sync/README.md

 ```

 ### `originSpaceId`
-This is the space that's treated as the 'correct' space. `contentful-sync` will attempt to attempt to replicate this space in the target space but will not update any content in this space.
+This is the space that's treated as the source of truth. `contentful-sync` will attempt to replicate this space in the target space but will not update any content in this space.

 ### `targetSpaceId`
 This is the space that will be updated based on the content in the origin space.